canvasxyz/canvas/docs/2-applications.md

 // ]
 ```

-If you wish, you can maintain a separate TypeScript or JavaScript file for the contract, that exports a default class that extends `Contract`.
+If you wish, you can maintain a separate TypeScript or JavaScript file for class contracts, that uses `export default class` to expose a class that extends `Contract`.

 If you pass that contract as a string to `Canvas.initialize({ contract })`, it will be compiled using `esbuild` and initialized inside a QuickJS WASM VM.
+Alternatively, you can also run string contracts from the command line (see [Deploying](/6-deploying)).

 ## Actions